caizx666/strider-mongo/README.md

-# strider-kong
+# strider-mongo

-create kong api service and route
+create mongodb user if not exists